This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Sissinghurst Castle was used as a prison for up to 3,000 French sailors who were captured by the British during the Seven Years War.
 Held for months at a time in vile, stinking conditions, the prisoners lived in 'cells' with little access to fresh air, clean water or adequate food supplies.

 This picture above is a remarkable insight into what the site would have looked like in the 17th century.
-The original painting is on display here at Sissinghurst, as is a fascinating new exhibition about the life and times of the prisoners.
+The original painting is on display in the library.